Andrew417/Learning-Git-github/Section_6_using_Git_remotely/README.md

 >**git pull origin master:** Retrieves the latest changes from a remote repository (usually called "origin") and merges them into your local working copy.
 1. **git pull**: This is the main command that initiates the pulling process.
 2. **origin**: This specifies the name of the remote repository you want to pull from.
 By default, the remote repository is named "origin" when you clone a repository.
 3. **master**: This indicates the specific branch in the remote repository that you want to pull from.
 In this case, you're pulling from the "master" branch.

+>**you can only push 1 branch at a time**

 # Deleting Remote Branches